3-PART BRAND COLOR SERIES

 blog page & home page

 It's virtually impossible to tell if your palette is really going to hit the spot (for longer than a fleeting hot minute) when all you can do is imagine what it'll look like.

-What you need is a "fitting" and that's just what we've put together for you!
-Our Color Palette Mock-up Bundle comes with a full home page and blog page template so you can see all your colors pulled together the way they will be when you start using them like eye candy.
+What you need is a "fitting" and that's just what I've put together for you!
+My Color Palette Mock-up Bundle comes with a full home page and blog page template so you can see all your colors pulled together the way they will be when you start using them like eye candy.

-The template pack also comes with a video tutorial where Dre walks you click-by-click through each step so you can create your mockups in less than 5 minutes (even if you're never used Adobe Illustrator before)! #pinkypromise
+The template pack also comes with a video tutorial where I walk you click-by-click through each step so you can create your mockups in less than 5 minutes (even if you're never used Adobe Illustrator before)! #pinkypromise

 don't imagine, KNOW FOR DAMN SURE!